 When you upload your video to YouTube, include a backlink in the video description to the blog post where you’ve embedded the video.
 These are no-follow backlinks, but they’re still helpful in sending you referral traffic and building your link profile.
 Several leading bloggers use this approach to improve their average time on site.

 High-converting landing pages often feature explainer videos.
+In fact, Wyzowl’s report found this to be the most popular type of video marketing, with 73 percent of video marketers having created explainer videos.
 Short explainer videos (two to three minutes) help users understand your offer’s value quickly and how it can solve their problems.

 Explainer videos work particularly well on your website’s landing page.
 Arriving visitors can quickly view a video to get an understanding of your business and its offerings.
 If your video is engaging, they may move on to your sales page, About page and other sections of your website and spend time learning about your company and products.